aldelaro5/Bug-Fables-Internal-Docs/docs/TextAsset Data/Enemies data.md

 - `hp`: Gets increased by 15% ceiled.
 If the result ends up above 90, it is then decreased by 15% ceiled.
 - `def`: Gets clamped from 1 to 99

-### About the portrait srpite index
+### GetEnemyPortrait
+This field is loaded, but never written to.
+Its only usage is in the GetEnemyPortrait method which by default returns the value directly (or the enemy id if the value is negative).

-This field is overridden to 225 for a `Cape`, 226 for a `Krawler` and 227 for a `CursedSkull` if [flag](../Flags%20arrays/flags.md) 664 is true (Approached the oven during Chapter 7).
-This overrides the portrait sprite to include the fire variants of the [enemy](../Enums%20and%20IDs/Enemies.md)
+However, the return can be overridden to 225 for a `Cape`, 226 for a `Krawler` and 227 for a `CursedSkull` if [flag](../Flags%20arrays/flags.md) 664 is true (approached the oven during Chapter 7).
+This overrides the portrait sprite to include the fire variants of the [enemy](../Enums%20and%20IDs/Enemies.md) under this condition.

 ## `EnemyTattle` data
 The asset contains one line per [Enemy](../Enums%20and%20IDs/Enemies.md) whose id corresponds to the line index.
 Each line contains fields separated by `@`: